StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/optimizer.md

-# Custom diff types
+# Custom optimizer types

-The diff part of a model connects it to the optimization backend.
+The optimizer part of a model connects it to the optimization backend.
 The first part of the implementation is very similar to loss functions, so we just show the implementation of `SemOptimizerOptim` here:

 ```julia